 Skagen is a pretty small town, with a population of approximately 8000 people.
 It is the northernmost township in Denmark, on the east coast of the peninsula.
 Because of that, the town of Skagen is the main fishing port in all of Denmark.
 Another reason why this place is popular is because of its beautiful turquoise blue waters and the vast endless expanse of the sea – it is frequently visited by tourists who come to enjoy the scenic view.
+They stay in amazing hotels and Airbnb vacation rentals in Skagen.
 Plus, there is the old-charm of the streets and the architecture of the houses which really draws tourists.
 If your idea of a holiday means watching the sun setting over the water, enjoying a panoramic view of the sea and eating some delicious and freshly caught seafood, then you need to visit Skagen!
 Don’t forget to check out this list of things to do in Skagen, Denmark.

 1. Check out sea mammals in their natural habitat, at Grenen

 Grenen is one of the best places in Denmark to observe sea mammals in their natural habitat.
 It is basically a long sandbar spit where you’ll see many common seals and porpoises just laying around and probably catching up on their sleep.
 A natural stretch of land that is created between two clashing seas, it’s really beautiful to watch as the water covers and uncovers the piece of land depending on the sea current – a rare sight indeed.
 The best time to visit is in the afternoon as the tide is low and the sea mammals are usually clearly visible.